ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/securing_communication.md

 ## Using Mbed TLS {#use_mbed_tls}

-Although the Network component does not offer encryption and secure communication on its own, you can use Arm's
-<a href="https://www.trustedfirmware.org/projects/mbed-tls/" target="_blank">mbed TLS</a> software component to achieve this.
+Although the Network component does not offer encryption and secure communication on its own, you can use Arm's [mbed TLS](https://www.trustedfirmware.org/projects/mbed-tls/) software component to achieve this.

 \image html secure_com_sw_stack.png